-The four nations that make the finals of the Nations League in will be placed into qualifying groups of only five teams, to clear their schedules for the tournament in June 2023.
-Seven groups containing five teams are expected to be drawn, with the remaining three groups containing six sides.
+The four nations that made the finals of the Nations League - Spain, Croatia, Italy and the Netherlands - were placed into qualifying groups of only five teams to clear their schedules for the tournament in June 2023, which Spain won.
+Seven groups containing five teams were drawn, with the remaining three groups containing six sides.

-The teams that fail to qualify for EURO 2024 via the group stages will have a final chance to qualify through a play-off phase.
+The teams that failed to qualify for Euro 2024 via the group stages will have a final chance to make it to Germany through a play-off phase.

 The 12 group winners from Leagues A, B and C were guaranteed a place in the play-offs if they stumbled through the traditional qualifying process.
 Israel, Bosnia and Herzegovina, Georgia and Greece were duly snatched up by the play-off safety net.

 The first three tiers of the Nations League - A, B and C - are each entitled to four play-off spots.
 Those countries that failed to win their Nations League group or directly qualify were able to sneak into the play-offs by being the next best-ranked team within their league.

 In League C, for example, Turkey belatedly lived up to the dark horse tag to win their Nations League group and their Euro 2024 qualifying group.
 This opened up a slot for Luxembourg, the highest-ranked non-group winner from League C to slide into the play-offs.

 As only two nations League A failed to automatically qualify, one of their four play-off berths was handed to the highest-ranked group winner from League D - the lowest tier of the Nations League.
 Estonia, courtesy of a perfect record against Malta and San Marino, gleefully strolled through that backdoor.